-Pupils should know How Jigsaw provides the solution Families and people who R1 that families are important for children growing up because they can give love, security and stability.
-All of these aspects are covered in lessons within the Puzzles care for me R2 the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives.
-Relationships Changing Me Celebrating Difference Being Me in My World R3 that others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care.
-R4 that stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up.
+Pupils should know How Jigsaw provides the solution Families and people who care for me R1 that families are important for children growing up because they can give love, security and stability.
+All of these aspects are covered in lessons within the Puzzles R2 the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives.
+RelationshipsChanging Me R3 that others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care.
+Celebrating DifferenceBeing Me in My World R4 that stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up.
 R5 that marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong (Marriage in England and Wales is available to both opposite sex and same sex couples.
 The Marriage (Same Sex Couples) Act 2013 extended marriage to same sex couples in England and Wales.
 The ceremony through which a couple get married may be civil or religious).
 R6 how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed